Originally posted by Conor Neville in 2015.

 Back in the early 1980s, before the Soviet Union and the Balkans split up into many tiny pieces, there were very few minnows in international football.

-The slinky, stylish French team had a lauded midfield which included Platini and they would go on to win the European championships in 1984.
+The slinky, stylish French team had a lauded midfield which included Platini and would go on to win the European championships in 1984.

-Holland, meanwhile, had participated in the two previous World Cup finals but they had fallen to infighting and were quietly pinned as the most vulnerable of the trio.
+Holland, meanwhile, had participated in the two previous World Cup finals but had fallen to infighting and were quietly pinned as the most vulnerable of the trio.

 Cyprus made up the numbers.